-Lactose is a type of sugar found in milk and milk-related products.
+Lactose is a type of sugar found in milk, milk protein, and other related products.

-Lactose intolerance is a condition in which an individual is unable to digest lactose.
-These individuals often experience cramps, bloating, gas, nausea, and more.
+Lactose intolerance is a condition in which an individual cannot digest lactose.
+These individuals often experience cramps, bloating, gas, nausea, etc.

 According to the National Institutes of Health, as many as 65% of the adult population suffer some degree of lactose intolerance.

 That’s an impressive statistic when you think about it.

 Many supplement makers have responded by producing complete protein powders that are lactose-free.

 We’ve put these lactose-free protein powders to the test and compiled a list of the ten best protein powder options for your consideration.